ethereum/ethereum-org-website/src/content/developers/tutorials/waffle-dynamic-mocking-and-testing-calls/index.md

 Source code for this tutorial can be found [here]().

-Tutorials you might also be interested in:
+Tutorials you may also be interested in:

 - [Waffle and Buidler: Using console.log for smart contracts]()
 - [Waffle: Using smart contract matchers]()